This post was originally published in November 2022.

 2029 Blake Ave #104, Los Angeles, CA 90039

-With the exception of a few menu items, the menu changes every day and is posted on the account’s Instagram stories.
+With the exception of a few menu items, the menu changes every day and is shared on their Instagram stories.

 Just What I Kneaded has gathered a huge celebrity clientele, including singers Seal, Phinneas and Lizzo.
-Actress Kate Mara also frequently posted pictures of the cinnamon rolls on her Instagram.
+Actress Kate Mara frequently posts pictures of their delectable cinnamon rolls on her Instagram.

 When I went there for the first time, I got to talk to Justine and she highly suggested that I order a cinnamon roll.
 If you’re going there for the first time, definitely get it!
 It was mind-blowingly good!

 Also, as you can see in the pictures, the pastry portions are huge!
 Ask them to heat it up if you’re going to have it there.
 If they have donuts available that day, I also recommend getting one.
-They are one of my favorite vegan donuts in LA.
-The pop tarts are also delicious!
-They also offer savory items, but if you’re going there for the first time, I recommend something sweet.
-When you order, you can see the open kitchen and the bakers kneading the dough and preparing the pastries.
+They’re truly one of the best in Los Angeles, and their pop tarts are also worthy of a mention!
+Although Just What I Kneaded offers a wide array of savory options, getting something sweet is the best way to appreciate their baked goods, especially if it’s your first time.
+When you order, you can see the open kitchen behind the counter, with the bakers kneading the dough and preparing the pastries.

 Wax Paper Co.